 Fees apply if you leave your car dirty

 Borrowers expect to find cars in a reasonably clean and tidy state.
-If a borrower turns up to drive and finds that the car is unacceptably dirty, then you will incur a fee as set out in our Fee Schedule (and you’re likely to lose that borrower as a customer)..
+If a borrower turns up to drive and finds that the car is unacceptably dirty, then you'll incur a fee as set out in our Fee Schedule (and you’re likely to lose that borrower as a customer).